-Healthcare for women and children is a serious concern in Pakistan.
+Healthcare for women, children and newborns is a serious concern in Pakistan and remains our priority there.
 Women in rural areas die from preventable complications during pregnancy and delivery, and neonatal care is unavailable in many areas.
 According to the Pakistan Demographic and Health Survey, one in every 11 children dies before the age of five.

 The availability of free, high-quality medical care is limited for women and children, particularly in rural areas.
 We work in four different locations in Balochistan and Khyber Pakhtunkhwa provinces to provide reproductive, neonatal and paediatric care.
 Local communities, Afghan refugees and people who cross the border from Afghanistan to seek medical assistance benefit from our comprehensive 24-hour emergency obstetric services, which include surgery and referrals for complicated cases.
 We also run inpatient and outpatient therapeutic feeding programmes for severely malnourished children in Balochistan.

 Cutaneous leishmaniasis, a disease transmitted by the bite of a sandfly, is endemic in parts of Pakistan.
 The disease is characterised by disfiguring and painful lesions.
 We run five treatment centres for this disease; three in Quetta, Balochistan, one in Bannu and one in Peshawar Khyber Pakhtunkhwa.
 Our teams offer diagnosis, treatment, health education and counselling.
 The cutaneous leishmaniasis programme has been expanded to the outskirts of Peshawar through MSF satellite clinics.
 In 2020, 3,363 patients were started on treatment for cutaneous leishmaniasis.